randomtwdude/gensouchess/design.md

 #### Haru-binger
 The gentle breeze of spring cleanses negative effects of friendly pieces immediately around her every other turn.

+### Momoyo
+- ♟️ Knight

+#### Blast Protection enchantment.level.255
+She claims it's fully survival.
+Whichever case it may be, Momoyo is immune to explosions.
+Master Sparks are not explosions.

+#### Dynamite
+Momoyo digs a hole and hides a TNT in it.
+She can detonate the TNT if she later comes back to the square.
+Momoyo can put down multiple TNT and they will all detonate at once.
+The explosions kill the piece occupying the square.

 ### Sunny
 - ♟️ Pawn